 Do-it-yourself plaque: Premade plaques often have a hunting-lodge feel, and it can be hard to get the right balance between the size of the antlers and the size of the plaque.
 Instead, make your own with reclaimed wood or lumber from your local hardware stores.
 Choose wood one-third to two-thirds the width of the antler's spread for appropriate sizing.

 Floating mount: Plaques are nice, but they can make the antlers more obtrusive than you may like.
 If the skull is still attached, use a skull hooker -- a device that mounts directly against the wall, but includes connections for easily mounting the skull, available online and at some larger hunting stores.
-For loose antlers, hold them against the wall and mark the wall right next to where the tines and beam touch it.
+For loose deer antlers, hold them against the wall and mark the wall right next to where the tines and beam touch it.
 Secure eyelet hooks at these points and then secure the antlers to the wall with thin zip ties.
 Trim the ties and cover them with leather twine.

-Make certain to secure the antlers with appropriate fasteners such as anchor or toggle bolts to ensure their weight doesn't pull them from the wall.
+Make certain to secure the deer antlers with appropriate fasteners such as anchor or toggle bolts to ensure their weight doesn't pull them from the wall.

 Hanging mount: Secure heavy-duty anchor hooks into the beams of your ceiling and hang loose antlers from ropes or thick strips of leather.
 Just verify the hooks and knots are secure.
-This is an especially dramatic touch with elk antlers.

 Coat rack: Secure a smaller antler shed with a handful of tines to the wall near your entrance door using a secure eyelet hook into a stud and zip tie or twine method.
 This makes for one of the most interesting coat racks your guests might come across.